 A relay AP shall not set the Hierarchy Identifier field of transmitted Relay elements to 0.

-In a relay, the relay AP shall use the same SSID as the AP to which the relay STA is associated.
+A relay AP shall use the same SSID as the AP to which its relay STA is associated.

-A relay STA of a relay shall send a Reachable Address Update element that contains the current list of reachable addresses to the AP to which it is associated when one of the following conditions occurs:
+A relay STA shall send a Reachable Address Update element that contains the current list of reachable addresses to the AP to which it is associated when one of the following conditions occurs:

 1) A new non-AP STA associates with the relay AP of the relay